 The Green Electrician helps households from Toronto, Mississauga, Etobicoke, Oakville, Brampton and GTA save kilo Watt hours.
 Supply of electrical energy, as any other commodity, is limited.
 On the other hand continuous development of our civilization and lifestyle is energy hungry and far from being sustainable.
 The World Bank statistics prove, that Canadians are highly dependent on electrical energy.
 In 2015 Canada was the top fifth consumer with 15,542 kilo Watt hours a year per capita.
 The world average electrical energy use per capita was about 2,700 kilo Watt hours a year.

 Below are some moderate changes that could eliminate some electrical energy waste and yield high total kilo Watt savings:

-Electric Stove - switch to gas stove.
+Electric Stove - switch to gas stove and use gas sparingly.

 Electric Water Heater-switch to tank less gas or solar water heater.